Area

 Quality of Life

 At first glance, the Daytona Beach area is a typical Central Florida east coast community with a barrier island, wide white sandy beaches, and an inland town and residential area.
-What individualizes the quality of life in Daytona Beach –– woven within the motorsports, a beach you can still drive on, and the Daytona International Speedway is a rich diversity of arts, culture, and heritage.
+Beyond the beautiful beaches, the area boasts a rich diversity of arts, culture, and heritage that captivates visitors and locals alike.

 Read More